guoper59/ryanair/README.md

 I worked also with Ruby with Watir and Parallel, Capibara, Jasmine and Chai, and I would be very happy to jump and learn Ruby on Rails and RSpec.
 I am always happy to learn and grow my skills.
-I also like Cucumber and BDD is a human and closer to the business language.(Gherkin syntax)
+I also like Cucumber and BDD as a human and closer to the business language.(Gherkin syntax)

 ### Prerequisites